-The file manager is the component responsible for all physical input/output operations in a database.
-It is concerned with the physical address of data on a disk and is responsible for any interaction, reads, or writes, with the host operating system.
+File manager is responsible for a database's physical input/output operations.
+It is concerned with the physical address of data on a disk and is responsible for any interaction, reads or writes with the host operating system.

 Databases

 With DBMaker, a user can easily create and manage a database.
 Extensive crossplatform support and a unique open architecture allow the user to deploy a database application across several platforms, and easily migrate to larger systems as the system grows.
 Easily scale from a small single-user database on a notebook computer all the way to a large multi-user database distributed around the world.